HuxPMusic/EpicGamesStoreIPA/README.md

 # Epic Games Store IPA Repository
-# Discord Server Was Terminated, Ill update when theres a new one
+# Discord Server Was Terminated, I'll update when theres a new one

 # Fortnite